-The two companies will combine their respective mobile, enterprise and carrier services businesses in Kenya to operate as Airtel-Telkom
+The two will merge mobile, enterprise and carrier services in Kenya to operate as Airtel-Telkom

-India’s Bharti Airtel said its unit Airtel Networks Kenya has signed an agreement with Telkom Kenya, the East African nation’s smallest telecom operator, to merge operations.
+Bharti Airtel,Indian global telecommunications company has recently announced Airtel Networks Kenya has signed an partnership with Telkom Kenya, the East African nation’s smallest telecom operator, to merge operations.

-The merger will help the Sunil Mittal-led telco emerge stronger in the east African market and improve overall valuation in the runup to its initial public offer (IPO) in Africa, likely in May-June, ET reported.
+As per information,it will help Sunil Mittal-led telco to emerge stronger in the east African market and improve overall valuation in the runup to its initial public offer (IPO) in Africa, likely in May-June.

 The combined entity will have over 31 per cent customer market share, compared with Safaricom’s 60 per cent -plus.
 As of September, Airtel Kenya voice and mobile data traffic shares were 33.3 per cent and 21.9 per cent, respectively.